IwanTen/L5-website/docs/reference/loadFont.md

 # loadFont()

-Loads a font and creates a font object. `loadFont()` can load fonts in either .otf or .ttf format.
+Loads a font and creates a font object. `loadFont()` can load fonts in either Truetype (`.ttf`) or Bitmap Fonts.
+The filepath to the BMFont's image file must be specified inside the BMFont file.
+OpenType fonts (`.otf`) work as well but some features may not be supported.
 Loaded fonts are used to style text in the window.
+The default font without loading a custom font is `Noto Sans` size 13.

 The parameter `path` is the path to a font file.
 Paths to local files should be relative.
 For example, `'assets/inconsolata.otf'`.
-The Inconsolata font used in the following examples can be downloaded for free <a href="https://www.fontsquirrel.com/fonts/inconsolata/" target="_blank">here</a>.
+The Inconsolata font used in the following examples can be downloaded for free [here](https://www.fontsquirrel.com/fonts/inconsolata/).

 ## Examples